jellocube/Neurorama/README.md

 ## Instructions to run ##

-This software requires the free [Unreal Engine 4](http://unrealengine.com/) to use, and is still in its prototyping phase.
-In order to get it to run properly with appropriate interaction modes, please make sure you select the appropriate player pawns for each in-game level.
-Better instructions forthcoming.
+This software requires the free [Unreal Engine 4](http://unrealengine.com/) to use.
+Due to it being in the prototyping phase, these instructions are best supplemented by your exploration of the source code:
+- Right-click or use the right Oculus Touch A button to select on-screen elements.
+- Use the space bar to cycle between model display models.
+- Use 1 and 2 to switch between pawns in each level.
+Most of the pawns are currently in the process of being reworked and may be missing functionality, especially in the Flyaround level.

 ## Working index of application file structures ##